RexMortem/C_Course-Optional_Session_24/OptionalSession.md

 **Hint 5:** Solving the problem, but for integers: `cFiles/exerciseHints/RemovingFromIntStack.c`.

 2) Solve the problem for names with an arbitrary length.
+Use test cases from `txtFiles/ExtBatInputs`.

 ### <a name="Exercise2"> Sorting Witches </a>